pliniopereira/ccd1/MANUALDOUSUARIO.md

-Manual para uso do Manager CCD10.
+Manual do usuário do Manager CCD10.

 ---